Skip to main content

 }

-The Denoiser result contains a file_url for downloading the denoised file.
 To save the output file locally, you need to specify a filename with its extension so it appears correctly in your file system.
+Use the file_url from the result to download the file.
+Alternatively, you can construct the download URL by appending a slash (/) and the file_id to the files endpoint URL.
 You can do so as follows:

 import requests